eye3/nkit4nodejs/README.md

 With nkit4nodejs module you can convert XML string to JavaScript data and vise versa.

 **With XML-to-JavaScript-data possibilities you can:**

+- Simply convert XML to JavaScript data with the same structure.

 - Create JavaScript data structures, which are different from the structure of XML source.